 Multiple inheritance in Java by interface

-If a class implements multiple interfaces, or an interface extends multiple interfaces i.e. known as multiple inheritance.
+If a class implements multiple interfaces, or an interface extends multiple interfaces, it is known as multiple inheritance.

-Q) Multiple inheritance is not supported through class in java but it is possible by interface, why?
+Q) Multiple inheritance is not supported through class in java, but it is possible by an interface, why?

-A class implements interface but one interface extends another interface .
+A class implements an interface, but one interface extends another interface.